frandiox/postcss-url-resolver/README.md

 * Recursively resolves `@import` and `url(...)` of remote files.
 * Optionally inlines images in base64.
 * Isomorphic.
 Works in Node and the browser.
 * HTTP client agnostic.
 It must be provided as a parameter.
+This also allows providing custom cache or headers.

 **Requirements**: